Citgo: United States–Venezuela relations

 7-Eleven stations subsequently went either unbranded or switched to competitor brands, most notably Marathon, which owned rival chain Speedway at the time.
 (Marathon coincidentally sold Speedway to 7-Eleven in 2021.)
 Marathon purchased Citgo's assets in Ohio during this time and led to the near-complete withdrawal of the Citgo brand from the state except in the Youngstown area, which were supplied by Citgo terminals in neighboring Pennsylvania due to its proximity to the Ohio-Pennsylvania border.
 In the years since, Marathon has had periods of considering buying Citgo outright, with the Venezuelan ownership being a major roadblock.
+In 2024, the Folk Oil Company of Homer, Michigan began rebranding 43 PS Marts from Sunoco to Citgo.
+The rebranding spans south east Michigan and Northwest Ohio.

 Citgo launched a national ad campaign in the fall of 2006 emphasizing the company's corporate social responsibility.
 National television ads featuring Joe Kennedy also aired through February 2007 featuring ordinary Americans thanking Citgo and Venezuela for providing discounted heating oil to low-income people.

 Environmental and safety concerns

 During the 2000s, Citgo faced several legal actions over the operation of its Corpus Christi, Texas oil refinery.
 In 2007, it was convicted of a violation of the Clean Air Act for operating an oil-water separator without proper pollution-control equipment.
 It was found not guilty of a charge of emitting illegal levels of benzene into the environment.
 In 2009, a fire at the alkylation unit of the same plant resulted in the release of toxic hydrofluoric acid and the injury of two workers, one with severe burns.
 In February 2011, the company was fined over $300,000 for the incident.

 In 2015, Amazon Watch said 11 percent of crude oil processed at the Corpus Christi refinery and 1 percent processed at the Lake Charles refinery was sourced from the Amazon rainforest.